TL2005/TypingSVG/README.md

 ## Features

-There are other typing-SVG projects out there — but Typing SVG focuses on flexibility and precision:
+There are other typing-SVG projects out there — but TypingSVG focuses on flexibility and precision:

 - **Full Google Fonts support**: Use any font available on Google Fonts.
 Specify the font family name per-line (e.g. `"Roboto"`, `"Bitcount Ink"`); the server will fetch and inline the font files so the SVG renders the same everywhere.
 - **Per-line customization**: Set font, color, fontSize, letterSpacing, typingSpeed and deleteSpeed for each line independently.